• Home

 Serving Ideas

-Bang Bang Shrimp works as an appetizer exactly the way Bonefish serves it — shrimp in a bowl with green onions, eaten with forks or straight from the dish.
-But it’s also genuinely good as a main course.
-Here’s how we actually eat it at home:
+Just like Bonefish, Bang Bang Shrimp serves it in an appetizer-style presentation.
+Shrimp are served in a bowl with green onions and customers can eat it with forks or straight from the bowl.
+But they can also eat it as a main course, which is honestly pretty good.
+This is how we eat it at home.

 Variations Worth Trying